-If a mortgage borrower stops making the loan payments, that borrower will likely lose the property through a foreclosure, which will be either judicial or nonjudicial.
-The foreclosure type that the bank chooses will depend on the options afforded by state law where the property is located and the circumstances.
+If you stop making your home loan payments, you'll likely lose the property through a foreclosure, which will be either judicial or nonjudicial.
+The foreclosure type that the bank chooses will depend on what options state law affords and the circumstances.

-Judicial foreclosures.
 Even if your foreclosure is judicial, which means it goes through the court, you often don’t get the right to a jury.
 Foreclosures are generally considered an equitable action, which is tried before a judge, not a jury.
-(Find out more about the difference between judicial and nonjudicial foreclosures.)

 Some states do permit jury trials in foreclosures or in some aspects of foreclosure suits.
 For example, you might be entitled to a jury regarding certain counterclaims.
 But sometimes these claims are severed (separated) from the foreclosure, which usually means the jury won’t decide issues like whether the foreclosure is right or wrong or if the bank has the right to foreclose.

 Even if you do have the right to a jury trial in a foreclosure in your state, the mortgage contract that you signed when you took out the loan might have a clause—called a “jury trial waiver” clause—that waives (gives up) this right regarding matters related to the mortgage or promissory note.
-Florida mortgages often contain this type of waiver.
-(Learn the difference between a mortgage and a promissory note.)
+Florida mortgages, for example, often contain this type of waiver.